psb1558/ygt/README.md

 <p align="center"><img src="./images/tut_24.png" style="width: 40%;"/></p>

 The stem hint is marked with a red arrow running from the reference point “bottom” to the point at coordinates 19,25.
-You can see from the pink fill for point 19,25 that this hint is rounded: to unround it, right-click on the hint (the button in the middle of the arrow’s stem provides a convenient thing to click on).
+You can see from the pink fill for point 19,25 that this hint is rounded: right-click on the hint (the button in the middle of the arrow’s stem provides a convenient thing to click on).
 On the context menu, you will see that the item “Round target point” is checked: select this to unround it.

 The hints we have applied so far make little visible difference to the rendered glyph—at least not at 25ppem.
 If you look closely, you can see that the left serif has become a little darker: